Rockstar Vienna: Legacy

 Rockstar Vienna's demise prompted the creation of many smaller studios in the Vienna area.
-Seifert, Laber, and Jürgen Goeldner established the studio Games That Matter, which they announced in January 2007.
+In January 2007, Seifert and Laber, as well as Jürgen Goeldner, announced the formation of Games That Matter.
 By the end of that month, the studio mostly comprised former Rockstar Vienna staff.
 Koch Media bought the studio in August 2007 and incorporated it into the Deep Silver label as Deep Silver Vienna.
 It was Koch Media's first acquisition of a development studio.
 Deep Silver Vienna's first game was Cursed Mountain, developed in association with Sproing Interactive and released for the Wii in 2009.
 Laber left the studio in December 2009 and Seifert announced his intent to leave the company by 31 January 2010.
-Koch Media disestablished Deep Silver Vienna on 31 January 2010 and laid off its twenty employees, citing that it was necessary to concentrate its operations at its Munich headquarters in the face of the "overall economic situation".
+On that day, Koch Media disestablished Deep Silver Vienna and laid off its 20 employees, citing that it was necessary to concentrate its operations at its Munich headquarters in the face of the "overall economic situation".
 The project it had in development at the time, Ride to Hell, was handed to Eutechnyx.
-Seifert later acted as the studio head for IO Interactive from 2010 until February 2017, while Laber joined the Viennese social network game company Socialspiel, previously founded by former Rockstar Vienna and Deep Silver Vienna staff, in August 2012.
+Seifert later acted as the studio head for IO Interactive from 2010 until February 2017, while Laber joined Socialspiel, a Viennese social network game company founded by former Rockstar Vienna and Deep Silver Vienna staff, in August 2012.